 Karen Bernard’s Vinyl Retro | Performers: Barbara Mahler & Karen Bernard | Photo by © Paula Court | Courtesy of The Kitchen

 Karen Bernard is a choreographer and interdisciplinary performance artist based in New York City.
 She began studying dance at age three with her father, Steven Bernard, a company member with 20th century pioneer, Charles Weidman.
 She grew up in a household which incorporated her father’s dance school, with students crossing through the family space, so performance art has been deeply ingrained throughout her life.
-As an artist and the Founder and Director of New Dance Alliance (NDA), she teaches, lectures and serves on advisory panels across the U.S., Canada and Europe.
+As an artist and the Founder and Executive Director of New Dance Alliance (NDA), she teaches, lectures and serves on advisory panels across the U.S., Canada and Europe.
 This cross-pollination strengthens an ongoing social dialogue among international artists, one that exemplifies her lifelong commitment to performance.
 That commitment is fully brought to life in NDA’s justly-renowned Performance Mix Festival, now in its 34th year.

 In 2004, incorporating old video footage, conversational text, and popular music, Bernard received critical acclaim for Removed Exposure, which premiered at Dixon Place in New York and went on to the Festival of New Dance in St. John’s, Newfoundland; Women in Transition, a festival in Vienna; then was remounted at Here Arts Center in New York.
 A handmade book of the same name, Removed Exposure, was co-created with Canadian bookmaker Gray Fraser.